plamzi/Havoc/README.md

 git clone https://github.com/plamzi/MUDPortal-Web-App
 ```

-Once you install Havoc, you should immediately be able to access and play your game server on a tailored web GUI at the following URL:
+Once you install Havoc, and have it up and running, verify that your websocket port is open to the outside.
+Then you should be able to access and play your game server at the following URL:

 http://www.cloudgamer.org/play?host=your-host-name&port=your-websocket-port&havoc=1

 The port parameter is optional if your websocket server is listening on the default port of 6001.

-By default, the cloud app will load the graphical overhead map and will look for your world map images at:
+By default, the cloud-based web app will load the graphical overhead map and will look for your world map images at:

 http://your-host-name/world/map-name.jpg